wsapiens/spark-property-manager/README.md

  Use `pm2 show <id|name>` to get more details about an app
 ```

-* remote application from pm2
+* remove application from pm2
 ```bash
 $ pm2 delete spark-property-manager
 [PM2] Applying action deleteProcessId on app [spark-property-manager](ids: 0,1,2,3,4,5,6,7)